 As part of monitoring and evaluation UTZ publishes annual reports on our certification programs.
-Below are highlights of developments in the coffee sector – be sure to download the full report and join our Q&A webinar on 7 June to find out more!
+Below are highlights of developments in the coffee sector – be sure to download the full report to find out more!

 Over 2016 the UTZ coffee program continued to grow in reach and market uptake.
 New and growing commitments to source certified coffee by partners in Europe and the US resulted in a 35% increase in first buyer sales.
 Seventeen out of 20 top buyers also enlarged their volumes.